TLabAltoh/TLabWebViewVR/README.md

 	- Tex (Width/Height): Texture2D resolution used within Unity (default 512 * 512)

 #### XR Interaction Toolkit
-- Open Assets/TLab/TLabWebViewVR/XRToolkit/Scenes/TLabWebViewVR_XRToolkit.unity
+- Open ```Assets/TLab/TLabWebViewVR/XRInteractionToolkit/Scenes/XRInteractionToolkit Sample.unity```
-- Change any parameter of TLabWebView attached to TLabWebViewVR_XRToolkit/TLabWebView/WebView from the hierarchy
+- Change any parameter of TLabWebView attached to ```TLabWebView_XRInteractionToolkit/TLabWebView/WebView``` from the hierarchy
 	- Url: URL to load during WebView initialization
 	- DlOption: Whether to download to the application folder or the downloads folder
 	- SubDir: In case of setting download to application folder, it is downloaded to ```{Application folder}/{files}/{SubDir}```